Wild Florida Photo

 Florida native

 A frequent parasitic plant of various trees, usually hardwoods, throughout most of Florida.
-The range extends throughout the southeastern states, west to New Mexico and Kansas, and north into Illinois through New York.
+The range extends throughout the southeastern states, west into Texas, Okalahoma and Kansas, with the northern boundary approximately the Ohio River and the Mason Dixon line, plus found in much of New Jersey.
+Also occurs in eastern and southern Mexico.

 Mistletoe has a clumping, ball-shaped growth form.
 Leaves are opposite,, thick, leathery and evergreen.
 Phoradendron leucarpum has white or yellowish-white berries.